edigargayatri/CATALOG/README.md

-Here's a sample README section for adding the json-20210307.jar file to your project:

 CATALOG
 Overview
 This project implements a simplified version of Shamir's Secret Sharing algorithm, focusing on decoding polynomial roots and finding the constant term of an unknown polynomial.

+01
-01  Prerequisites
+Prerequisites

 Java Development Kit (JDK) 21 or higher
 IntelliJ IDEA or any other Java IDE
 A JSON library (json-20210307.jar)
 Adding the JSON Library

+02
-02  To successfully run this project, you need to add the json-20210307.jar library to your project.
+To successfully run this project, you need to add the json-20210307.jar library to your project.
 You can download it using the link below:
 Download json-20210307.jar
 or
 [Download json-20210307.jar](https://repo1.maven.org/maven2/org/json/json/20210307/json-20210307.jar)

+03
-03  Steps to Add the JAR to Your Project in IntelliJ IDEA
+Steps to Add the JAR to Your Project in IntelliJ IDEA

 Download the JAR file:
 Click the link above to download the json-20210307.jar file.